GeneratePDFs/php-sdk/README.md

 # GeneratePDFs PHP SDK

-PHP SDK for the [GeneratePDFs.com](https://generatepdfs.com) API.
-Easily generate PDFs from HTML files or URLs.
+PHP SDK for the [GeneratePDFs.com](https://generatepdfs.com) API, your go-to place for HTML to PDF.

+Upload your HTML files, along with any CSS files and images to generate a PDF.
+Alternatively provide a URL to generate a PDF from it's contents.

 ## Installation

 ```bash
 composer require generatepdfs/php-sdk
 ```

+## Get your API Token

+Sign up for an account on [GeneratePDFs.com](https://generatepdfs.com) and head to the API Tokens section and create a new token.

 ## Usage